 Planers come in various forms including hand tools, both manual and electric, large table models, and commercial-grade units.
-Benchtop planers are an excellent option for home or light professional use located in small workshops, garages, or remote worksites.
+Benchtop planers are an excellent option for home or light professional use, placed on a workbench top, located in small workshops, garages, or remote worksites.
 Portability is the most highly desired attribute for a benchtop planer.

 How Will a Benchtop Planer Help with Woodworking Projects?